abhishek-archlinux/AnimeWatch/README.md

 Most of the above things are possible in KODI or Plex .
 But I wanted some simple player with either mpv or mplayer as backend with decent media management functionality and addon structure.
 Therefore, I decided to create the application.

 This player is made mainly for GNU/Linux systems.
-But probably it may work on BSD and other Unix-like systems, if dependencies are satisfied.
-And one thing is sure it can't work on Windows.
+But probably it should work on BSD and other Unix-like systems, if dependencies are satisfied. ~~And one thing is sure it can't work on Windows.~~From version 4.0 onwards the player might work on Windows too if dependencies are satisfied.

 It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04(PyQt4 version) and ubuntu 16.04(PyQt5 version).